ismetdagli/HaX-CoNN/README.md

 # HaX-CoNN Artifact
-This is artifact of HaX-Conn: Shared Memory-contention-aware Concurrent DNN Execution for Diversely Heterogeneous System-on-Chips.
-This

-Artifact described here includes the source code for HaX-CoNN GPU and DLA runtimes and the sources for the applications used in our evaluation.
+This is the artifact of HaX-Conn: Shared Memory-contention-aware Concurrent DNN Execution for Diversely Heterogeneous System-on-Chips.
+The artifact described here includes the source code for HaX-CoNN GPU and DLA runtimes and the sources for the applications used in our evaluation.

 ## Description